mmbman/Katagiri/summaries.md

 ### [Karmic Retribution in Present Life](1980-07-10-Karmic-Retribution-in-Present-Life)
 #### July 10, 1980 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi discusses karma in terms of Dogen’s understanding, including three main points: *continuation of karma*, *karma as energy or emptiness*, and *Buddha’s karma*.
 He explains why Dogen Zenji emphasizes focusing on actual practice. *Karma* does not mean simple cause and effect or *action*, as a current popular understanding goes, but includes *unmanifested karma*, the impression left behind by our actions.
-Karmic retribution, an early Buddhist teaching related to unmanifested karma, is illustrated by a story about a talking bear and a shockingly antisocial woodcutter.
+Karmic retribution is illustrated by a story about a talking bear and a shockingly antisocial woodcutter.
 There is also a surprising explanation of the line “learn the backward step that turns your light inwardly to illuminate your self” from *Fukanzazengi*.
 All of this relates to *eko* – giving away the merit from our actions – which is viewed as the fundamental attitude toward studying the Buddha Way.
 Also: Be the turtle.

 ---